Lightning lift Stanley Cup in capping NHL’s marathon season

 It was only fitting, McDonagh said, that Columbus was the Lightning’s first-round opponent this year.
 Tampa Bay not only won the series in five games, but showed perseverance in opening the series needing five overtimes to pull out a 3-2 win in the fourth-longest game in NHL history.

-“I think that win, in itself, set us up for no matter what was going to be thrown at us, we were going to find a way,” McDonagh said.

-They did it with captain Steven Stamkos limited to playing just two minutes and 47 seconds while missing the rest of the playoffs with a core muscle injury.
+They did it with Stamkos limited to playing just two minutes and 47 seconds while missing the rest of the playoffs with a core muscle injury.
 And they overcame leading goal-scorer Brayden Point missing two games (both losses) with an undisclosed injury.

 The Lightning never lost two straight, and enjoyed a few blowout victories, including 8-2 and 7-1 routs over Boston and the Islanders.
 More important, Tampa Bay was 12-3 in games decided by one goal.